 How to see gorillas in Rwanda

 I made it to Kigali, the capital, at nearly 3am last Monday morning after unreasonable delays in Jo’burg.
 The board of tourism gal who picked me up at such an ungodly hour dropped me off at a hotel in town and said the driver would be back at 4:45am to collect me and drive me the two hours to see our gorilla friends.
 He did, and we were off on our way, as he took every last turn through the mountains at the speed of a NASCAR driver and I proceeded to lose the contents of my stomach multiple times.
 As if the jetlag and sleeplessness weren’t enough, the motion sickness was determined to claim me as its victim.
 (A word from the wise: Take Bonine before attempting that drive.)

-We arrived in Ruhengeri where the group, including my good friend Stef from California, was waiting for me, sure I wasn’t going to make it in time to tackle the trek.
+We arrived in Ruhengeri where the group was waiting for me, sure I wasn’t going to make it in time to tackle the trek.
 But at the sake of my stomach, the driver got me there promptly and we were off to see some gorillas!